ShehanAT/NFT-Marketplace-App/README.md

-## NFT Marketplace built with Next.js, Polygon, Solidity, IPFA and Hardhat
+## NFT Marketplace built with Next.js, Polygon, Solidity, TailwindCSS and Hardhat

 ### Overview
 This is a simple project designed to gain experience building decentralized applications.